skip to content

 What Are Food Miles?

 Food miles refer to the distance food travels from its production location to the consumer’s plate.
 This concept has gained traction as a way to highlight the environmental footprint of our food system.
 For instance, the average American meal travels over 1,500 miles before it reaches the dinner table, with much of it coming from other countries.
+Importing food from distant locations increases food miles, leading to higher transportation emissions and a greater environmental impact.

 Why Is It Important to Consider Food Miles?